Research

 Studying data on networks — dynamics and signals on graphs

 Similarly, fast-growing parts of signal processing and machine learning are concerned with data supported on the nodes of a graph.
 Here the graph is considered a fixed entity, which is either given, or constructed from (high-dimensional) data, and our primary goal is to leverage the graph structure to make inferences about data supported on the nodes.
 Graph-based semi-supervised learning is a concrete example: here, the graph structure is utilized to extrapolate from a few known node labels to all node (data point) labels, by enforcing smoothness along the graph edges.
-Most prominently, however, the utility of graph-based learning has been exhibited in the recent rise of graph neural networks.
-We have contributed both to the area of graph signal processing and graph-neural networks in particular by focussing on extensions of these techniques to analyze flows defined on the edges of graphs (or more generally complexes).
-Furthermore, we have investigated issues related to the robustness of graph neural networks (in particular, related to heterophily) as well as fairness.
+Most prominently, however, the utility of graph-based learning has been exhibited in the recent rise of graph neural networks, on which we are also working.

 Studying high-dimensional data via graphs and complexes — topological data analysis